v-pos/vpos-js/README.md

 ```

 ### Configuration
-This ruby library requires you set up the following environment variables on your machine before
+This javascript library requires you set up the following environment variables on your machine before
 interacting with the API using this library:

 | Variable | Description | Required |